jetpham/jetpham.com/content/index.md

 ---
-title: Welcome to Jet's Stuff
+title: Jet's Stuff
+date: 2025-02-04
+description: The home page of jetpham.com, a cataloge of jet's stuff
 ---

 <!--toc:start-->